-Home | Lineage and Birth | The early years. | Conrad the Mountee. | 23rd of August 1914 | Captivity Espionage and Escapes | Augustabad | Barry Bingham VC | Conrad meets M | Conrad Assistant Military Atache. | The Last Tigerhunt. | The Archaeology of the Reich | From Intrigue and artifice to Art. | The names Ffrench, Conrad Ffrench. | Ian Fleming | The Black Ore of Death | An Evil Medium | Off the Chessboard. | Arbutus Point. | Conrad retires to the field | The Art of Conrad O'Brien-Ffrench | The Quotient of Conjecture. | News and Gossip | Bookshop & Bibliography | Mailbag | Related Links | Contact Me
+Home | Lineage and Birth | The early years. | Conrad the Mountee. | 23rd of August 1914 | Captivity Espionage and Escapes | Augustabad | Barry Bingham VC | Conrad meets M | Conrad Assistant Military Atache. | The ffrench Connection | The Last Tigerhunt. | The Archaeology of the Reich | From Intrigue and artifice to Art. | The names Ffrench, Conrad Ffrench. | Ian Fleming | The Black Ore of Death | An Evil Medium | Off the Chessboard. | Arbutus Point. | Conrad retires to the field | The Art of Conrad O'Brien-ffrench | The Quotient of Conjecture. | News and Gossip | Bookshop & Bibliography | Mailbag | Related Links | Contact Me

-Conrad Faulk O'Brien-ffrench.
+Conrad Fulke O'Brien-ffrench.
 Artist and Spy.

 The early years.

-"The beauty of Villa Tortonia had but one true conveyance and that was the soul of the beholder.
+"The beauty of Villa Torlonia had but one true conveyance and that was the soul of the beholder.
 It could not be caught by words alone.
 Deep in the woods in a land as yet undisturbed......."

 Conrad dm p11